Chichri/GitLab/quiz.md

 3. What did line 12 of this file say in commit d1d83?

+It said "2.
+I should really finish writing this."

 4. What changed between commit e474c and 82045?

 ## Predicting merges